 - Expense.
 If your insurance doesn’t cover the treatment, Botox can be pricey – up to $1000 for each treatment.

-- Problems urinating.
-In some cases, Botox for the bladder works too Some women in the study complained of urine retention, and in the worst cases, a catheter was needed to drain the bladder.
+- Problems with urinating.
+Some women have complained of urine retention, and in the worst cases, a catheter was needed to drain the bladder – after Botox therapy for their OAB.
 Moreover, urinary tract infections are twice as likely with Botox injections as with the oral medication for overactive bladder.